josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

 As of version 1.0, SvelteKit features `vitePreprocess` as an included alternative to `svelte-preprocess`.

-While `vitePreprocess` ships with SvelteKit and is therefore bit simpler to use, as of this update, it's unfortunately not as capable as `svelte-preprocess`, and lacks a few features I consider indispensable, such as the `global` modifier for component styles.
+While `vitePreprocess` ships with SvelteKit and is therefore a bit simpler to use, as of this update, it's unfortunately not as capable as `svelte-preprocess`, and lacks a few features I consider indispensable, such as the `global` modifier for component styles.
 For that reason, I've left `svelte-preprocess` as the preferred option in this tutorial.
 You can [read more about both preprocessers in the docs](https://kit.svelte.dev/docs/integrations#preprocessors-vitepreprocess).

 </SideNote>